CallumFerguson/ge-engine/README.md

 - Duplicate "Debug" and name it "Debug-Emscripten"
 - Select "Emscripten" for "Toolchain"
 - Add -DEMSDK_PATH=C:\path\to\emsdk to CMake Options
-- Close settings and select the GameEngine-Emscripten | Debug-Emscripten run configuration
+- Close settings and select the Sandbox-Emscripten | Debug-Emscripten run configuration
 - Go to "Run" > "Edit Configurations..."
-- Select "CMake Application" > "GameEngine-Emscripten"
+- Select "CMake Application" > "Sandbox-Emscripten"
 - Set Executable to the included start-http-server.bat
 - cd into browser-reloader and run "npm install"
 - Press run and go to http://127.0.0.1:3002